 This mechanic has stuck around for as long as it has because the overwhelming feedback has been that it's fun.
 It leads to some interesting resource management, and occasionally results in an exciting exploding success.
 It's also kind of neat to look at your hand and have some inkling of the sort of actions fate has in store for your character.

-For Shattered Dominion, however, I am thinking about generalizing this mechanic.
+For Age of Ambition, however, I am thinking about generalizing this mechanic.
 That is, rather than flipping a second time and taking the higher of the two results being a unique property of trump suits, I would call this mechanic a Boon.
 It would still be granted by trump suits, but might also be granted by various traits or other conditions.
 Similarly, certain traits or other conditions might penalize a flip with a Bane, which is the converse: flip twice and take the lower result.

 In a way, the Boons and Banes mechanic becomes very similar to the Fate Modifiers of Through the Breach or the advantage and disadvantage mechanic of D&D 5e.